Bitter taste evolution: TAS2R16

+Pseudogenes

 The pseudogenes mentioned earlier are produced by a number of gene silencing events, the rate of which is constant throughout primate species.
 Several of these pseudogenes maintain a role in modulating taste response, however.
 By studying the silencing events in humans, it is possible to theorize the selective pressures on humans throughout their evolutionary history.
 As is the case with the usual distribution of human genetic variation, the highest rate of diversity in TAS2R pseudogenes was often found in African populations.
 This was not the case with two pseudogene loci: TAS2R6P and TAS2R18P, where the highest diversity was found in non-African populations.
 This suggests that the functional versions of these genes arose before the human migration out of Africa into an area where selective constraint did not remove non-functional versions of these gene loci.
 This allowed the pseudogene frequency to increase, creating genetic variance at those loci.
 This is an example of relaxed environmental constraint allowing silencing mutations to lead to pseudogenization of once important loci.